ralphtheninja/ghreleases/README.md

 GitHub [docs](https://developer.github.com/v3/repos/releases/#upload-a-release-asset)

-## Community
+## Also See

-For interacting with other parts of the GitHub API, also see the following repositories/modules:
+For interacting with other parts of the GitHub API, check out the modules below.

 * [`ghissues`](https://github.com/rvagg/ghissues)
 * [`ghusers`](https://github.com/rvagg/ghusers)